evolgeniusteam/EvolviewDocumentation/datasets/10_heatmap/DatasetHeatmap.md

 ![](images/DatasetHeatmap_heatmap_fivecolors.png)

-{anchor:tick labels of the color gradient of the legend}
 ### Tick labels of the color gradient of the legend

 EvolView calculates automatically where the ticks and tick labels to plot on the color gradient of the legend, based on the min and max of user data.
 However, the results are not always up to users' standard.
 Users can use modifier **!colorgradientMarkLabel** / **!colorgradientMarkLabels** to customize the tick labels.